AslihanYoldas/Flutter-Translator-App/README.md

 ## API Integration
-The app retrieves data from [Free Google Translator](https://rapidapi.com/joshimuddin8212/api/free-google-translator) through Rapid API.
+The app retrieves data from [Text Translator](https://rapidapi.com/dickyagustin/api/text-translator2) through Rapid API.
 Network requests are managed using Retrofit and Dio for efficient data handling and real-time translations.

 ## Architecture